Zichqec/xanders_refuge_aosora/readme.txt

 You can use him to compare the implementation of various functions and events between the two SHIORI.
 Just keep in mind that my Aosora code is pretty clumsy; I think in a YAYA way, and this ghost was designed in a YAYA way, so I'm sure I am not using Aosora to its fullest extent!

-The only difference in functioning between this version and the YAYA version that I am aware of is that his aigraph does not output data about his various word groups.
-I'm unconcerned about this because it's a debug feature (and there isn't a good way to support it).
-Any other differences you find are a bug, please report them!
+There should be no functional differences between this version and the original YAYA version.
+If you find any, please report them!

 Original readme: